Khendi1/PVS/README.md

 # video_synth

 This is an interactive video synthesis tool with many tunable parameters.
-Most parameters can be modulated by oscillators.
+Most parameters can be modulated by oscillators, including the oscillator parameters themselves.

 ## Requirements
 - python3